Transipedia/dekupl-annotation/README.md

  	3- ContigsPerLoci.tsv : contigs grouped by loci (genic, antisense, intergenic).
 The locus ID for a genic/antisense locus is the HUGO ID.
 For an intergenic locus, we have the concatenation of : chromosome, strand, 5'-gene,3'-gene, separated by "&".

- 	5- ContigsPerLoci.pdf : Result of "ContigsPerLoci.tsv" in barplots

 ========================================================

 Miscellaneous :